 What can I use this tofu sour cream in place of?

-● Replace Greek yogurt with tofu sour cream.
+● Replace Greek yogurt with this recipe.

 You can use a variety of sweeteners in this recipe.
 I like agave or real maple syrup.
 Both taste great and blend well with the other ingredients.

-- 1 (14-16 ounce) package firm or extra firm tofu
+- 1 16-ounce package firm or extra firm tofu

 - 2 tablespoons canola oil